Step 4. Is Your Research Considered to be “UW Research”?

 WWAMI students.
 Research conducted by WWAMI students while taking courses at another institution may be reviewed by that institution’s IRB or by the UW IRB.

 WWAMI faculty.
-Research conducted by WWAMI faculty who are not UW-paid employees is not reviewed by the UW IRB.
+Research conducted by WWAMI faculty who are not UW-paid employees is not considered to be UW research.

 UW alumni.
 Research conducted by former UW students is not considered to be UW research.
 The UW IRB will not review the research.